acsabradi/net-core-projects/evosoft training/Assets/Module 02 - ASP.NET Core Overview/Module 02 - Overview.md

     });
 ```

+> # Megjegyzés
+> `env.WebRootPath` helyett `app.Environment.WebRootPath`

 And add the following using statements for the above code:

 ```csharp
     using Microsoft.Extensions.FileProviders;
 ```